Installation

 USBIP requires the vhci-hcd (Virtual Host Controller Interface) kernel module on Linux for client operations.
 This includes VIIPER's auto-attach feature and manual device attachment.

-Most Linux distributions include this module but don't load it automatically.
+Most Linux distributions include this module but do not load it automatically.

 One-Time Setup